Learn How You Can Build Your Email List with Squeeze Pages

 - Followed by a thank you/ welcome message

-Marie also does a great job by excluding a navigation menu, sidebar, footer widget area, and links off the page.
+Marie also does a great job by excluding distractions.
+No navigation menu, sidebar, footer widget area, or links on the page.
 She keeps all of her web traffic focused exclusively on the single offer at hand.

 Here’s a helpful summary of what a squeeze page is all about: